 It was fun meandering around all the little nooks and secret passages of the fort.
 I was struck by all the bits specially designed for a purpose.
 This is where we hoist up the shells, this is where the fire buckets are stored, this is a tiny little bit for hiding in.
 Was the fort really designed with all that stuff in mind?
 How clever!

 My only complaint was that the plastic bits covering the holes got in the way of a lot of pictures.
 I did my best, and I’m sure they are there for very good reasons, but it just took away from the realism ever so slightly.

 In conclusion, I highly recommend a visit to the Fort.
 I loved it.
-It might be the highlight of my adventure so far.
-There are more pictures, quite a lot of them, viewable on the Flickr set, if you feel like seeing more.
-Meanwhile, I’m going to go and plan my bunker.
+It might be the highlight of my adventure so far and now I’m going to go and plan my bunker.